 Battleships on Paper – Bringing games to play in the car that have lots of little pieces makes for a mess, but you can find printable paper Battleship games (or draw your own on graph paper) and enjoy this game that teaches both graphing skills and strategy.

 Coloring – So long as you don’t leave out crayons to melt (we favor colored pencils while on the road) coloring is a fun activity while driving.
 You can download some fun coloring pages and a maze in my printable activities pack here.

 Mad Libs – This word game leads to lots of laughs and humorously teaches a little grammar along the way.

-Take Photos (scavenger hunt) – If you’re willing to give up a tablet or phone, or if you have a kids’ camera, it can be fun to ask them to document their journey.
-It’s fun to see what they enjoy photographing.
+Take Photos (scavenger hunt) – If your kids have a tablet (my boys each saved up and purchased a Kindle Fire, which we’ve been happy with), or if you have a kids’ camera, it can be fun to ask them to document their journey.
+You get a unique look into their world when you see what they enjoy photographing.
 You can turn it into a game by making it a road trip scavenger hunt and giving a list of items to photograph.

 For older kids you can print a Google map of your route, follow the route in an Atlas, or have them find directions on your phone.
 On short trips around town I’ll play the game “How do we get home from here?” and let one of my kids direct our drive as best they can.

 I Spy – This is the classic car game.
 I find the trick when playing with younger kids is to not make it complicated – simply state what you’re seeing (shape, colors) let them guess, and take turns.
 You can also vary it by looking for a specific color.
 Eboo make Travel Bingo Cards that work well for playing I Spy while you drive.